Now Reading

 There are different types of hair loss, and these types are usually associated with different causes.
 Let’s take a deeper look at some of the more common ones:

-Androgenetic Alopecia
+Androgenetic alopecia

 Androgenetic alopecia is the most common form of hair loss, affecting both men and women.
 Studies suggest “[it] has a clear genetic predisposition and is likely due to an excessive response to androgen.”
 Androgens, for the less scientifically inclined, are hormones that play a role in reproductive health and development–and that’s true for all humans, regardless of gender!
 Even if you think you’ve never heard of androgens, you’ve probably heard of one: testosterone.

-In short: androgenetic alopecia is a form of hair loss influencer by both genetic and hormonal factors.
+In short: androgenetic alopecia is a form of hair loss influenced by both genetic and hormonal factors.
 It manifests as progressive hair loss that follows a different pattern in men and women.
 In men, this form of hair loss tends to follow a recognizable pattern, starting out at the temples and crown–this is called “male pattern hair loss”.

 In women, the pattern isn’t quite as well-defined.
 Hair loss is more evenly distributed around the head, although it tends to be more noticeable in the crown.
 Often, this results in a wide hair part, where the scalp is clearly visible between the hairs.
 This is called “female pattern hair loss”.